I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Instant Pot Chicken Fajita Soup.

-If you have an Instant Pot, this is a 25-minute dinner that tastes like a much bigger production.
+If you have an Instant Pot, this is a 25 minute dinner that tastes like a much bigger production.
 Chicken, peppers, onions, broth, fajita spices, all done in one pot.
-Top it with cheese, sour cream, avocado, and crushed tortilla chips.

 I serve this on Mondays a lot, because the school week is starting and we all need something a little warm and a little spicy to wake us back up.